 How common is intussusception?

-Intussusception occurs most commonly between the ages of 3 and 36 months, but may occur at any age.
-It is seen in approximately 1 in 1,200 children, and more often in boys.
-Intussusception occurs most frequently in the fall and winter months during viral season, but may occur at any time of the year.
+Intussusception occurs most commonly between the ages of three and 36 months, but may appear at any age.
+It is seen in approximately one in 1,200 children, and more often in boys.
+Intussusception occurs most frequently in the fall and winter months during viral season, but can happen at any time of the year.

 How is intussusception diagnosed?

-Intussusception can be felt as an abdominal mass during a physical examination.
-Ultrasonography is able to identify the mass with 100 percent accuracy and is the first radiologic test prescribed for patients with suspected intussusception.
+Although intussusception can sometimes be felt as an abdominal mass during a physical examination, ultrasonography is able to identify the mass with 100 percent accuracy, and is the first radiologic test prescribed for patients who are thought to have intussusception.
 Two other radiologic tests--barium enema and air contrast enema--also are used to help diagnose intussusception.

 How is intussusception treated?

-Once intussusception is diagnosed, the next step is to attempt reduction (to push the intestine back) using a liquid contrast enema or air contrast enema (same test used for diagnosis).
+Once intussusception is diagnosed, the next step is to attempt reduction (to push the intestine back) using a liquid contrast enema or air contrast enema (the same tests that are used for diagnosis).
 This is a radiologic procedure, not a surgical procedure, and the patient does not need anesthesia.

-These procedures (liquid contrast enema and air contrast enema) have a 60 to 70 percent success rate, with a 6 percent to 10 percent rate of intussusception recurrence (return).
+The liquid contrast enema and air contrast enema procedures have a 60 to 70 percent success rate, with a 6 to 10 percent rate of intussusception recurrence (return).
 They have a low risk of complications, as well.
-If hydrostatic reduction is unsuccessful, then the patient will need surgery.
-Surgery may also be done if there is significant infection, or if the patient is too ill for the radiologic procedure.
+If radiologic reduction is unsuccessful, then the patient will need surgery.
+Surgery may also be done if there is a great deal of infection, or if the patient is too ill for the radiologic procedure.